xKatyJane/Weather_app/README.md

 To use the app you need to obtain a free API key from tomorrow.io.
 You can register here: https://app.tomorrow.io/signin

-You can save your credentials into a JSON file in this format:
+You can save your credentials into a JSON file, using "apikey" as a key:

 <code style="color : #00acc1">{ "apikey" : "......................." }</code>